roura356a/csk/intl.en-US/Product Introduction/Basic concepts.md

 -   **Label**

     Labels are key-value pairs that are added to resource objects.
 Labels are intended to specify attributes of objects that are useful and relevant to users.
-The labels do not imply semantics to the core system.
+Labels do not imply semantics to the core system.
 Labels can be added to an object when it is created, and added or modified at any time after it is created.
 Each object can have multiple labels.
 However, the key of each label must be unique.

 -   **Service**

     Service is a basic operation unit in Kubernetes.
 A Service is an abstraction of real applications and services.
 Each Service has multiple containers as its backend.
 The ports opened by kube-proxy port and the selectors specified in Service configurations determine the backend container to which a request is forwarded by a Service.
 Then, a single access interface is provided to handle external requests.
-In this case, external users do not need to be concerned about how the backend works.
-This brings great convenience for the scaling and maintenance of the backend.

 -   **Ingress**

     An Ingress is a collection of rules that authorize external access to cluster services.
 You can use Ingresses to configure URLs, SLB instances, Secure Sockets Layer \(SSL\) connections, and name-based virtual hosts that provide external access to services.
 You can request an Ingress by posting the Ingress resource to the cluster API server.
 An Ingress controller is used to implement an Ingress.
 In most cases, a load balancer is used for the implementation.
-An Ingress controller can also be used to configure edge routes and additional frontends and handle traffic with high availability.
+An Ingress controller can also be used to configure edge routes and additional frontends.
+This enables you to handle traffic with high availability.

 -   **ConfigMap**